 Skip to content

-Creating grants with OAuth and an API key
+Creating grants with Hosted Authentication and an API key

 Nylas supports Hosted OAuth to get the user’s authorization for scopes and create their grant.
 You can then use their grant ID and your application-specific API key to access their data and make other requests.
 This allows you to use the same request method for everything in your project, including endpoints that don’t specify a grant (for example, the webhook endpoints).